The Cheshire campus has a long and varied history stretching back over 100 years. Read about some of the key milestones in the timeline below:

 1992 - Merger with Manchester Polytechnic: Manchester Polytechnic, established in 1972, incorporated Manchester College of Art and Design, the Manchester College of Commerce and the John Dalton College of Technology.
 Following this, in 1977 it absorbed the Didsbury College of Education, Hollings College and, then in 1983, the City of Manchester College of Higher Education.
 Under the terms of the Further and Higher Education Act 1992, Manchester Polytechnic became a university.

-Despite being at a distance of around 30 miles from the city centre campus the Crewe and Alsager College of Higher Education remained a window of opportunity for MMU to expand out to.
-Land costs were most certainly lower here and existing accommodation for students was of a good standard at Crewe and Alsager.
-So on 1st October 1992 the College of Higher Education became a part of MMU.
-As a result of expansion to South Cheshire, MMU became the third largest university in Britain after the universities of London and Manchester.
+1992 - Manchester Metropolitan University: At only 30 miles from the city centre campus, the Crewe and Alsager College of Higher Education proved a window of opportunity for Manchester Met's expansion.
+So, with cheaper land costs and good quality accommodation, on 01 October 1992 the Cheshire campus became part of Manchester Metropolitan University.
+As a result of this expansion to South Cheshire, Manchester Met became the third largest university in Britain, after the universities of London and Manchester.

 2003 onwards: It was decided that a single campus would be more suitable for the University's presence in Cheshire and so staff and students based at the Alsager campus moved to the Crewe campus, which was chosen as the location for Manchester Metropolitan University in Cheshire.
 Over £70million has since been invested into the campus, now known as the Cheshire campus, with a student accommodation complex that opened in 2006, a £6million Contemporary Arts complex opened in 2009 and a bespoke £10million Exercise and Sport Science centre opened in 2010.